-To be able to use all functionality of this application on the OPN2002, the minimal required OS software for the OPN2002 is RBGV0211.
+To be able to use all functionality of this application on the OPN2002, the minimal required OS software for the OPN2002 is RBGV0212 (recommended version for memorizing: RBGV0220).
 This software can be found on our web site and can be loading on the OPN2002 using the mini-USB cable or the CRD2000 cradle.